Car detailing

 The two-bucket method is a professional-grade car cleaning technique that separates dirty rinse water from clean soapy water.
 It’s designed to protect your car’s paint by keeping contaminants away from the cleaning process.

-How Does the Two-Bucket Method Work
+How Does the Two Bucket Car Wash Method Work

 The two-bucket method involves using one bucket for soapy water and another for rinsing your wash mitt.
 Here’s how it works: